Glam up your everyday look with these chic and casual side bags for women

 Image: Courtesy Selfridges

-A shoulder side bag boasting of a shearling make, this side bag for women is what you need to splurge on for your brunch date ensembles.
-It makes for an absolutely chic piece that’s fashioned in minimalism with a single gold-tone logo lettering giving it that pop.
+A woven wicker bag crafted in a stunning beige colour, this side bag for women is what you need to splurge on for your brunch date ensembles.
+Crafted with vegan leather lining along with, its detachable string lets you carry this bag as a top-held as well.
 Its design featuring one main compartment and an internal pocket stores all your essentials securely.

 Image: Courtesy Farfetch